datacarpentry/semester-biology/schedule.md

 ---
 layout: page
 title: Activity Schedule
-assignments: ['Introductions', 'What is Agroecology?', 'Goals and Principles of Agroecology', 'The Agroecosystems Concept', 'Agroecosystem Tour', 'Agroecology in Your Extension Program', 'Recap and Assessment']
+assignments: ['Introductions', 'What is Agroecology?', 'Goals and Principles', 'The Agroecosystems Concept', 'Agroecosystem Tour', 'Agroecology in Your
+Program', 'Recap and Assessment']
 ---

 {% include assignments.html %}